AmandaDiscord/Volcano/README.md

 # Be nice
 Do not be rude about LavaLink's performance or flaunt to LavaLink that this project may be more lightweight.
 There are trade offs with this project such as not being a perfect translations.
 While production ready, the caveats are to be taken into consideration.
 The owner of LavaLink has been very cool about all of this.
 As such, I do not want disdain between either side and the last thing I want is LavaLink to stop

-# Non-compatible changes
+# Compatibility
+What Volcano offers that LavaLink doesn't:
+- op ffmpeg
+- Is-Volcano handshake header

+What LavaLink offers that Volcano doesn't:
+- YouTube Music support
+- BandCamp Support
+- All filter op properties
+- Better filtering
+- Better support for SHOUTCast/ICECast
+- IPV6 requesting and rotation
+- http proxying

 Volcano offers an op ffmpeg. **OP FFMPEG DOES NOT EXIST IN LAVALINK AS LAVALINK DOES NOT USE FFMPEG.
 DO NOT TRY TO GET SUPPORT FOR OP FFMPEG IN LAVALINK'S SERVER**.
 Op ffmpeg accepts an Array of raw ffmpeg args. op ffmpeg overrides op filters and op seek.

-op filters adds some extra logic to make sure that playerUpdate packets properly display the position.
+Op filters adds some extra logic to make sure that playerUpdate packets properly display the position.
 If you set the speed of the stream to be anything other than the default speed, then you *need* to account for this yourself.
 I can't do anything on my end.

-Example:
+Example for op ffmpeg:
 ```js
 {
 	"op": "ffmpeg",